-Altium Designer provides a streamlined licensing system that enables you to get licensed and up and running with your Altium Designer software in a timely and efficient manner.
-The system offers various licensing types to meet and suit your licensing needs.
-This includes web-based on-demand licensing.
+Altium Designer provides a streamlined licensing system, enabling you to get licensed and up-and-running with your Altium Designer software in a timely and efficient manner.
+The system offers various licensing types to meet, and suit, your licensing needs.
+This includes web-based, on-demand licensing.
 Tightly integrated with customer accounts through the Altium portal, web-based on-demand license management allows a license to be used on any computer without the need to move license files or activate on each machine.
 This provides a global floating license capability – within the geographic scope of your license and the conditions set out in the EULA – without needing to implement your own server.

 The Altium Designer licensing system features three distinct license types:

 On-Demand - client-side license acquisition is administered by an Altium managed server.
 There are two 'modes' when using a seat of an On-Demand license:

 On-Demand – a seat of an On-Demand license acquired by any client computer, only while you are signed in to your account.
 When you sign out, the seat is released so that another user can acquire it.
 Licenses can be centrally pooled for 'use and release' by all designers on your team, or alternatively, licenses can be allocated to defined roles within your company.